The cool spark your bath design needs: a Mid Century wall light

 In a contemporary bath, minimal Mid Century sconces and a vintage mirror blend seamlessly while adding a punch of character to the scene.
 Design: Gillian Segal / Photo: Nick Mele

 This dreamy bath called for vanity lights that were stylish for the luxury space while being subtle enough to not compete with the pink pendant.
-Vintage Italian sconces by Sigvard Bernadotte did the trick.
+The same model of vintage European sconces by Sigvard Bernadotte as above, flipped vertically, did the trick.
 Design: Nicholas Potts / Photo: Jennifer Hughes

-Here’s the same Bernadotte sconce, now in brown, flipped horizontally above a wicker mirror and vintage green sink.
+And here’s the sconce in brown, above a wicker mirror and fabulous vintage mint green sink.
 Design: Harding & Read / Photo: Seth Carnill

 Moody character was brought to this renovated Brooklyn bath with the help of Mid Century German theater wall lights.
 Design: Frederick Tang Architecture / Photo: Gieves Anderson